juseljuk/watsonx-orchestrate-workshop/part5-guidelines-guardrails/README.md

 ## Next Steps

-Now that you understand guidelines and guardrails, you're ready to deploy your agent safely!
+Now that you understand guidelines and guardrails, you're ready to deploy your agents more safely!

 Continue to [Part 6: MCP Servers](../part6-mcp-servers/README.md) →